Orger: plaintext reflection of your digital self [see within blog graph]

 - 10. ----

 TLDR: I'll write about orger, a tool I'm using to convert my personal data into easily readable and searchable org-mode views.
 I'll present some examples and use cases, that will hopefully be helpful to you as well even if you are not sold by using my tool.

-I consume lots of digital content (books, articles, reddit, youtube, reddit, etc.) and most of it I find somewhat useful and insightful.
+I consume lots of digital content (books, articles, Reddit, Youtube, Twitter, etc.) and most of it I find somewhat useful and insightful.
 I want to use that knowledge later, act and build on it.
-But there's an obstacle: human brain.
+But there's an obstacle: the human brain.

 It would be cool to be capable of always remembering and instantly recalling information you've interacted with, metadata and your thoughts on it.
-Until we get augmented though, there are two options: first is just to accept it and live with it.
-You might have guessed this is not the option I'm taking.
+Until we get augmented though, there are two options: the first is just to suck it up and live with it.
+You might have guessed this is not an option I'm comfortable with.

 - convenience of access, e.g.:

 - to access highlights and notes on my Kobo ebook I need to actually reach my reader and tap through e-ink touch screen.
 Not much fun!

 - if you want to search over annotations in your PDF collections… well good luck, I'm just not aware of such a tool.
 It's actually way worse: many PDF viewers wouldn't even let you search in highlights within the file you're currently viewing.